hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 [Article 25][art25] provides, specifically, that systems must be designed to implement data minimisation effectively.
 In addition, technical and organisational measures must by default ensure that “*only personal data which are necessary for each specific purpose of the processing are processed.
 That obligation applies to the amount of personal data collected [...].*”

 [art25]: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679#d1e3063-1-1

-One last bit: Stallman argues that “improving efficiency” of a system must not be a justification for collecting personal data.

-[Article 5(1)][art5] already provides that personal data must be “*collected for specified, explicit and legitimate purposes*.”
-Therefore, it seems that Richard Stallman's interpretation of this principle means that “improving efficiency” may never be considered legitimate.
-Do you agree?

 # 2. Individuals' consent is not the right approach for privacy {#consent}